Terms of Business

 If any payment in respect of a premium and/or credit agreement is not met, you acknowledge and agree that we may instruct on your behalf the relevant insurer to cancel the insurance and to collect any refund of premiums which may be made by the insurer and use it to offset any outstanding costs.

 Persons operating outside their business trade or profession have 14 days to cancel the insurance policy without penalty.
 The cancellation period begins the later of, the day of the conclusion of the contract or when the contractual terms and conditions are received.
 Exercising the right to cancel means that you have withdrawn from the contract and that cover is terminated.
 When exercising the right to cancel, costs may be incurred for the service provided.

 We normally accept payment by cheque, BACS, debit or credit card.
-A 2% charge will be levied for payment by credit card.
 We require full payment of the premium by the inception/renewal/adjustment date, unless specifically agreed, otherwise cover will be cancelled.
 You may be able to spread your payments through a credit scheme either run by your insurer or by a finance provider and we will advise you further if these options are available.

 How we will handle your money

 Our Statutory Trust Account has been set up in accordance with strict rules laid down by the Financial Conduct Authority.
 We sometimes act as agent of the Insurer for the collection of certain premiums and hold your money on a risk transfer basis.
 In arranging your insurance we may engage the services of other intermediaries who are regulated by the FCA and your premium may be passed to these intermediaries for payment to insurers.
 Any interest, or investment returns, earned on your money whilst in our possession will be retained by us.